 - Each residence with at least one fuel-burning appliance, adjoined garage or fireplace needs to have a carbon monoxide detector.
 You should have a sensor on each level of your residence, in addition to the basement and garage.
 You also need to install one inside or outside of each bedroom.
 Don’t use a carbon monoxide detector in your residence?

-Call Komfort Air at 704-705-8135 to purchase one.
+Call Komfort Air Service Experts at 704-705-8135 to purchase one.
 Ask our pros about our economical Wi-Fi carbon monoxide alarms.

 - If you currently use a carbon monoxide system, consistently check or replace the batteries.
 You should test batteries every three months, and buy a new detector every three to five years.

 - If your carbon monoxide sensor sounds, get out of your house right away and dial 911.